How to Monitor Multiple Business KPIs in a Single Dashboard: Success Story of MatahariMall

 - Now MatahariMall can control the bids for the ad campaigns in near-real time and ensure the marketing budget is not going down the drain.

 - The company obtained an automated marketing report to accurately measure the performance of all the advertising channels, across different platforms.

-- With Funnel Based attribution model, MatahariMall’s specialists can compare its calculation results with the Last Non-Direct model.
+- With ML Funnel Based attribution model, MatahariMall’s specialists can compare its calculation results with the Last Non-Direct model.
 This already let the company find out that some ad campaigns were given three times more or two times less credit, and saved MatahariMall a fair amount of money.

 - The report automation now allows the company to save 4 burden hours a day and reduces the factor of human error.

 Thanks to all of the aforementioned, MatahariMall’s analysts currently spend their precious time on other important tasks instead of the same-type routine reports, and the C-level specialists finally feel in control of the marketing efforts and results.

 We don’t have to invest too much time in reporting anymore.
 Moreover, now we base our attribution calculations on the raw unsampled data, with more accuracy.
 We plan to continue our cooperation with OWOX BI and build LTV and RFM reports as the next step.

 We’ll keep you updated on the further results of our cooperation with MatahariMall, so stay tuned.
 Oh, and don’t hesitate to drop a line in the comment section if you have any questions.
 In case you’d like OWOX BI to help you with your marketing routine, we’d be happy to help!